Grrrben/gocoin/README.md

 ## Issues

-+ rename client to node
++ rename node to node